mattrmaloney/ur-strategy/README.md

 - sigLev2: the significance level used for separate hypothesis tests used to determine the presence of drift and deterministic time trend terms.
 The default value is .05.

 ## Output:
-  The output is a data frame that contains the overall result of the testing strategy.
+  The output is a data frame that contains the results of the testing strategy.

 ## References
 - Elder, J., & Kennedy, P. E. (2001).
 Testing for unit roots: what should students be taught?.
 The Journal of Economic Education, 32(2), 137-146.